1. Click the above button to register and complete an online application form.

-2. An arts teacher, a community leader, or someone who has worked closely with you, will need to complete the online recommendation portion of the application.
+2. An arts teacher, a community leader, or someone who has worked closely with you, will need to complete a recommendation to the program.
+A request for that recommendation will be automatically emailed to the individual you designate when you complete and submit the online application.
 Private school, home school, charter school and out-of-county students will need to send a transcript of grades to the Fine Arts Center.

 3. Attend an audition/interview at the Fine Arts Center at which time you will be evaluated in your art area.
 Please note: you may audition for more than one area, but will need to choose only one if offered multiple positions.
 The interviews are held from mid January through mid-March for classes that will meet the following school year.
 You must attend the audition /interview in order to be considered for enrollment.

 Audition/interview dates will be emailed to you.
 Following these simple application procedures has made an important difference in the lives and careers of many students in the upstate.

 The Fine Arts Center has middle and high school visitation days in November each year.
 Please go to our website for additional information about visiting the Fine Arts Center to see first-hand the exciting one-of-a-kind programs the Center has to offer.

 Calendar for Application Process for 2015-2016

 November 3, 2014 Fine Arts Center online application for new and returning students for the 2015 - 2016 school year will go on website.
 No paper applications will be accepted.

 January 20, 2015 February 27, 2015 - Fine Arts Center teachers will audition/interview applicants.